FeiSun/feisun.github.io/_pages/about.md

 I lead the [**STAR Group**](https://ict-star.github.io/), a small yet passionate team dedicated to advancing research in **AI Safety**.

-As a scientist, I'm broadly interested in all aspects of machine learning, with a particular focus on topics related to **Safety & Trustworthy**, including:
+I'm broadly interested in all aspects of machine learning, with a particular focus on topics related to **Safety & Trustworthy**, including:

 * **Knowledge mechanisms in LLMs**: how they learn, memorize, recall, update/edit, and forget knowledge---basically reverse-engineering the brain of a neural network.
 * **Safety challenges in AI applications**, especially in LLMs and RecSys.